abridged/collabland-dev/docs/upstream-integrations/build-a-miniapp.md

 npm test
 ```

-## Run it locally
+### Running template locally

-To try out the project, you can run the hello-action server using the following command:
+To try out the project, you can run the `hello-action` server using the following command:

 ```bash
 npm run server